Jeanne Swarthout, Ph.D.

 - Executive Board for Arizona Women in Higher Education

-She is also a peer reviewer for the North Central Association of Colleges and Schools Commission on Institutions of Higher Education.
+She is also a peer reviewer for the North Central Association of Colleges and Schools Commission on Institutions of Higher Education and has accepted a four-year appointment to the HLC Institutional Action Council, beginning September 2014.

 She has previously served on the Arizona Commerce Authority Board; the Northeast Arizona Training Center Board; the Show Low Future Focus Committee; the Shared Unique Numbering (SUN) State-wide Implementation Team; as Chair of the Arizona Community College Presidents’ Council (ACCPC); as Community College Co-Chair, Academic Program Articulation Steering Committee (APASC); and on the Arizona Senate Task Force on Provisional Community College Statutes.